All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What GLP-1 results after 1 week look like across all major medications.
 Covers first-week expectations for semaglutide, tirzepatide, and other GLP-1 drugs with realistic timelines.

-GLP-1 results after 1 week vary by medication, but one thing is consistent: the first week is not where the magic happens.
+GLP-1 results after 1 week vary by medication, but one thing is consistent: the first week isn't where the magic happens.
 Whether you started on semaglutide, tirzepatide, or another GLP-1 receptor agonist, your body is in an adjustment phase during the first seven days.
 This guide covers what each major GLP-1 medication does in week 1, what the clinical data shows, and how to set yourself up for the results that come in weeks and months ahead.

 Week 1 by Medication: What to Expect